 The findings of the ESG analysis are taken into account in the risk/reward profile of the company analyses.
 Only if there are no serious sustainability conflicts that jeopardise the future potential of a company or issuer is an investment idea entered in the focus list (for equities) or guarantor list (for bonds), thus becoming a potential investment.
 The fund managers can only invest in securities that are on the internal focus or guarantor list.
-This principle ensures that invested securities have passed the in-house analysis process and comply with the common understanding of quality.
+This principle ensures that invested securities comply with the common understanding of quality.

 In connection with active participation as a shareholder, Flossbach von Storch follows a fixed engagement policy and guidelines for exercising voting rights.
 The developments of the portfolio investments are monitored and analysed in this context.
 If one of the portfolio companies does not adequately manage the sustainability factors identified as particularly negative, which can have a long-term impact on business development, this is addressed directly with the company and an attempt is made to work towards a positive development.
 Flossbach von Storch sees itself as a constructive sparring partner (where possible) or as a corrective partner (where necessary) that makes appropriate suggestions and supports management in the implementation.
-If management does not take the necessary steps to create a sufficiently sustainable business model, the fund management will use its voting rights in this regard or sell the investment.
+If management does not take the necessary steps, the fund management will use its voting rights in this regard or sell the investment.